 Trip Harting Fund for Graduate or Current Pony Club Members

 The Trip Harting Fund was created with donations from Trip's friends and colleagues after he passed away in 2008.
-This fund will provide an annual $500 grant to a current or graduate rider with a Pony Club Rating of A, B, or C rating to attend an educational event of his/her choice.
-Preference will be given to riders with A or B rating.
+This fund will provide an annual $1,000 grant to a current or graduate rider with a Pony Club Rating of A, B, or C rating to attend an educational event of his/her choice.
+Preference will be given to riders with an A or B rating.

 The online application and required documents must be received by TDF on or before March 25th.
 A final decision will be announced by May 1st; therefore, the grant must be used for an event that falls after May 1st of the year in which you apply.
+The recipient will have up to one year to use the grant.

 Additional Grant Information: